azhao1981/system-design-primer/README.md

 ##### Disadvantage(s): sharding

 * You'll need to update your application logic to work with shards, which could result in complex SQL queries.
-* Data distribution can become lopsided in a shard.
+* Data distribution can become lopsided(不平衡的) in a shard.
 For example, a set of power users on a shard could result in increased load to that shard compared to others.
     * Rebalancing adds additional complexity.
 A sharding function based on [consistent hashing](http://www.paperplanes.de/2011/12/9/the-magic-of-consistent-hashing.html) can reduce the amount of transferred data.
 * Joining data from multiple shards is more complex.
 * Sharding adds more hardware and additional complexity.